 Our mission is the one Jesus gave us.
-We feel this is best expressed in Jesus' final words to His disciples, as recorded in Matthew 28:18-19:
+We feel this is best expressed in Jesus' final words to His disciples, as recorded in Acts 1:8 and Matthew 28:18-19:

-Our purpose is to be a community of believers who are following Jesus, growing to be more like Him, and who are committed to His mission.
-In support of this, the church guides and nurtures its people through biblical teaching, relational discipleship, and intentional service in order to promote spiritual growth, a vision for God's desire that all people come into a life-giving relationship with Him, and a meaningful witness to Christian life in this present world.
+In support of this, the church guides and nurtures its people through biblical teaching, relational discipleship, and intentional service in order to promote spiritual growth, a vision for God's desire that all people come into a life-giving relationship with Him, and to present a meaningful witness to Christian life in our community.

 There is only one true and living God.
 He is the maker of all things seen and unseen, and reveals Himself to us as three distinct persons - Father, Son, and Holy Spirit - who have always existed together, share the same nature, and are inseparable in their divine unity.
 God is a personal being, was not created, and is separate from all created things.